 Subscribe to our email newsletter to get the latest TV premieres, entertaining takes, and money-saving promotions.

-Like Netflix, HBO Max too used to be home to a lot of great animation.
+Like Netflix, the platform previously known as HBO Max too used to be home to a lot of great animation.
 Remember Infinity Train?
 Unfortunately, recent cutbacks have led to shows not only getting canceled, but removed from the service entirely—sayonara, Looney Tunes.